azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

-a browser, sandboxing refers to the processes that run web pages, generally called "content" or "renderer" processes, as opposed to the "parent" or "browser" process, which coordinates the content processes and has full privledges so it can do things like write files anywhere on disk to save downloaded files or access the camera.
+a browser, sandboxing refers to the processes that run web pages, generally called "content" or "renderer" processes, as opposed to the "parent" or "browser" process, which coordinates the content processes and has full privileges so it can do things like write files anywhere on disk to save downloaded files or access the camera.

 A related computer security technique is exploit mitigation, in the context of